Instructor's Manual - Entered Apprentice

 21. Which figure shows a symbol dedicated to the master of a lodge?

 22. Which figure symbolizes a change in our lives which we all hope will take place?
-(Through our endeavors to improve our characters.)
+(Through our endeavors to improve our character.)

 23. Which figure has to do with the proper use of time?